tylerdr/sprinter-site/content/pages/home.md

 ---
 template: HomePage
 slug: ''
-title: Sprinter Consulting LLC
+title: 'Sprinter Consulting '
 featuredImage: 'https://ucarecdn.com/b90d2546-cf72-4575-9c8f-e4bb2b195f52/'
-subtitle: Discovering Tomorrow's Technology Today
+subtitle: '# **Discovering Tomorrow''s Technology Today**'
 accordion:
   - content: Link to what we do...
     title: What We Do